fruux/fruux.github.io/page/2/index.md

         <section class="box box--news">
             <h1>News</h1>
                             <article class="blog-entry">
+                    <time>May.
+23rd, 2016</time>
+                    <h1><a href="http://sabre.io/blog/2016/validation-changes">Upcoming changes to iCalendar and vCard validation in sabre/dav 3.2.</a></h1>
+                    <p>We are currently working on sabre/dav 3.2. <a href="https://github.com/fruux/sabre-dav/releases">A first beta has been released</a>.
+This release will include some changes to validating iCalendar and vCard.
+These changes might impact you if you use the Card- and CalDAV systems, or if you are a developer for a Cal/CardDAV client.</article>
+                <hr />                            <article class="blog-entry">
                     <time>Apr.
 7th, 2016</time>
                     <h1><a href="http://sabre.io/blog/2016/sabre-dav-3.1.3-release">sabre/dav 3.1.3 released</a></h1>
                     <p>We just released sabre/dav 3.1.3.
 This release contains the following changes:</article>